JTarball/hyroxwebsite/site/content/post/what-is-hyrox.md

 ## W﻿here does Hyrox take place?

 H﻿yrox is an indoor event taking places in multiple countries.
 You can find a race near to you: <https://hyrox.com/find-my-race/>

+## W﻿hich Format should I do?

+For begineers I would recommend the doubles unless you a numpty like me.

+As stated before the demands are high and mostly likely as a begineer the doubles will be a better introduction to Hyrox.

+For regular gym goers or strong runners an individual race in the open is totally possible

 ##### Further Reading: